The facts about participating in clinical research and our ongoing studies:

-A two year study with a disease modifying treatment given by subcutaneous injection in patients 50 to 90 years old with mild Alzheimer’s Disease.
+A two-year study with a potential disease modifying treatment given by subcutaneous injection in patients 50 to 90 years old with mild Alzheimer’s Disease.

-A 2 year study to evaluate a disease modifying treatment given monthly by intravenous infusion on the effect of passive immunization on the progression of mild Alzheimer’s Disease in patients who are 55 to 90 years old.
+A two-year study to evaluate a potential disease modifying treatment given monthly by intravenous infusion on the effect of passive immunization on the progression of mild Alzheimer’s Disease in patients who are 55 to 90 years old.

-A 6-week study evaluating adult patients with known or highly suspected primary intracranial tumors detected by previous CT or MRI examination who are scheduled to undergo a routine contrast-enhanced MRI.
+A 6-week study evaluating adult patients with known or highly suspected brain tumors that have been detected by previous CT or MRI examination and who are scheduled to undergo a routine contrast-enhanced MRI.
 The contrast agent in this study is already FDA approved!
-There are two MRI’s that are provided to the patient at no cost.

 Lead Study Coordinator: Lucy Vargas